-A “Credits Score” is based on a member, or company, track record and is a mathematical measure of a member's "current market value", or what the industry commonly refers to as "bankability" .
+A "Credits Score" is a representation of each member's work experience based on film credits.
 This number, calculated by Slated Analytics, is out of 100, and is based on a blend of box office revenue, profitability and critical acclaim.
 Scores are adjusted for inflation and weighted by recency.

 The resulting score is displayed on each person’s profile pictures, on the bottom right corner, and on their profile page, in the top right hand corner.
 Members with multiple roles will be scored for each, with the top score being highlighted in an orange box, and secondary scores in gray.